 What are Zucchini Noodles?

-Zucchini noodles, affectionately shortened to “zoodles” here in our house, are spirals of zucchini squash that have been cut into a pasta shape.
+Zucchini noodles, affectionately shortened to “zoodles”, are spirals of zucchini squash that have been cut into a pasta shape.

 Sometimes in the form of thicker spaghetti noodles, thin linguine, or even thin sheets like pappardelle pasta.

-Not only do they get super soft and tender once you cook them in a skillet, microwave, or bake them in the oven, but they also do a pretty incredible job of mimicking the shape and texture of regular pasta…
+They get super soft and tender once you cook them in a skillet, microwave, or bake them in the oven.
+Plus, they do a pretty incredible job of mimicking the shape and texture of regular pasta…

 How to Make Zucchini Noodles